2021 Cabo Delgado offensives: First offensive

 The Rwandan and Mozambican troops as well as the militias moved along the N380, and were able to enter western Mocímboa da Praia on 1 August.
-Fighting intensified on the next day, as the Mozambican Navy conducted a amphibious landing of FADM and RDF troops with aerial support by Mozambican helicopters.
+Fighting intensified on the next day, as the Mozambican Navy conducted an amphibious landing of FADM and RDF troops with aerial support by Mozambican helicopters.
 Combat passed in the following night.
 The pro-government forces resumed their assault on 3 August, and were able to mostly evict the rebels from the settlement after intense clashes.
 Despite the substantial resistance, however, the insurgents appeared to spare their resources, operating in smaller groups and using hit-and-run tactics instead of trying to fully stop the government advance.
 Meanwhile, joint FADM-RDF columns continued advanced in the N380 corridor and further south in Mocímboa da Praia District, while FADM helicopters attacked suspected insurgents at Quelimane village and the mouth of the Messalo River.
 Fighting was also reported at Awasse, Chinda, and Mbau.
 By 4 August, the pro-government forces cobducted smaller-scale clearing operations in Mocímboa da Praia.
 In the next days, the rebels carried out a number of counter-attacks against Mocímboa da Praia, and raided the settlements of Mandimba, Chacamba, Nune, and Quissama in Nangade District.

 On 8 August, the Rwandan military spokesman Ronald Rwivanga declared that the RDF and FADM had retaken Mocímboa da Praia from the insurgents.
 The FADM later claimed that at least 33 rebels at been killed in the fighting at the town, and that important insurgent commanders had been captured without providing evidence for these statements.
 The town was left depopulated and largely destroyed.
 The pro-government forces then began to secure the area around the town, while preparing for a further push southward.
 On 10 August, FADM helicopters killed two civilians.
 Security force began to construct a new bridge across the Messalo River on the next day, intending to use it for the next offensive operations.